-Vrå Public School provides new perspectives on how to stimulate children's ability and desire to learn.
-This is done by combining learning and landscape so that children can play and learn in a complete ecosystem that changes over time – over the course of a day, but also with the passing of the seasons.
+Vrå Public School paves the way for new approaches to stimulating the ability and desire of children to learn by incorporating learning and landscape into one, giving children the opportunity to play and learn in a complete ecosystem that changes over time – over the course of a day, but also with the passing of the seasons.

-Vrå Public School is a unique project that focuses on children’s play, learning and development and brings together a wide range of offers for all city citizens.
-Besides class levels and vocational areas, the school thus also includes a youth centre, library, sports hall and an outdoor activity landscape – and all facilities have been designed in close interaction with the scenic surroundings.
+Vrå Public School is a unique project that focuses on children’s play, learning and development and brings together a wide range of services for the city’s inhabitants, both children and grown-ups.
+The construction of the school also includes a daycare institution, library, sports hall and outdoor activity area, all of which is built in close interaction with the scenic natural surroundings.

-What is unique about the project is that it combines learning and landscape.
-It is based on a sustainable ambition to create a complete ecosystem for play and learning.
-This ambition has been translated into a playful and instructive landscape where the forest becomes the school and vice versa.
-Outwardly and inwardly, the school will be experienced as a ‘Learning Forest’, where culture and nature, education and sustainability, merges into a new kind of learning environment.
+What makes this project unique is the interaction between learning and landscape.
+It is built on a sustainable ambition to create a complete ecosystem for play and learning, manifesting itself in a play and learning landscape where the forest becomes the school and vice-versa.
+The outside and inside blend together, turning the school into a ‘Learning forest’ in which culture and nature, as well as learning and sustainability, come together in a close and innovative learning environment.

 The school consists of clusters around a core area, or ‘heart’.
 This unifying square brings together the landscape, arrival area and clusters with the sports hall, library, daycare institution, teaching areas and classes in an open, atmospheric concept.
 In addition, the two inner courtyards lend the space a light, bright and vibrant quality while also subdividing it into a number of clearly defined zones.